 - 29CFR1910.39, Fire Prevention Plans Standard

 - The University is located in downtown Baltimore, Maryland.
-According to the 2010 Census, the population of the city of Baltimore is over 620,000.
+According to the 2010 Census, the population of the city is over 620,000.

 - Law enforcement is provided to the campus by the University Police Department located on campus.
 The department maintains accreditation through the Commission on Accreditation for Law Enforcement Agencies.
 In addition, it maintains a close relationship with the Baltimore Police Department and other police agencies in the state.

 - Fire, emergency medical, and HAZMAT services are provided by the Baltimore City Fire Department.
 The University also has a trained and equipped internal HAZMAT team.